Hayden959/cubehax/README.md

 # cubehax
 CubeWorld Hack to change weapon in first slot, it’s rarity, and your coins.

-CubeHax is a port of my assaultcube cheat for CubeWorld

 0. Fist
 1. Axe
 2. Mace